 - Tip: It’s important to keep watch over all your tables, not just the ones closest to the street.
 Remember that a thief isn’t going to steal from the street: They are right there on your lawn, browsing around to see what they’d like to take!

-It’s also important to keep an eye on your house.
+In addition to knowing what not to sell at your garage sale, think about how to keep an eye on your house during the sale.
 Keep all your doors locked except for one, and monitor that door at all times.
 Keep your front yard windows shut, and keep watch against people who may be lingering around the sides or back of your home.

 Secure the Cash